2024-2025 Undergraduate Course Catalog

 Required:

 GPA of at least 2.0; and complete all the requirements of one of the following majors: Anthropology, Biology, Biochemistry, Chemistry, Earth Sciences, Linguistics, Mathematics, Physics, Psychology, and Sociology.
-Other majors will be considered based on student proposals that include appropriate connection courses and with the approval of the director.
+Other majors will be considered based on student proposals that include appropriate connection courses and with the approval of the program director.

 Electives: